Jumio vs Sumsub vs deepidv: Resisting the Non-Work Authorized Target Backlash

 KYC strategies that work at 1,000 verifications per month break at 100,000.
 Learn how high-growth companies build identity verification infrastructure that scales with them.

 Every high-growth company discovers the same uncomfortable truth: the identity verification process that worked during early traction becomes a bottleneck during scale.
-What starts as a manageable manual review queue becomes an operational crisis.
+What starts as a manageable manual review queue becomes an operational crisis, and in 2026 it breaks faster than ever, as AI-driven synthetic identities push more cases into the queue that humans alone cannot resolve.
 Here are the lessons learned from companies that have navigated this transition successfully.

 Identity verification strategies typically break at predictable volume thresholds: